-We use cortisone injections for arthritis and tendonitis.
-Commonly asked questions include how long does it take for a cortisone shot to work.
-In this blog, we answer the most common questions about cortisone injections.
+We use cortisone injections for arthritis and tendonitis, and one of the most common questions is how long it takes for a cortisone shot to work.
+This page answers that directly, then covers the other questions people ask before and after a cortisone injection.

 Why does a cortisone shot work?